kippnorcal/schoolmint_connector/docs/source/schoolmint_setup.rst

 *********************************

-In the SchoolMint application, for each enrollment period that you want to report on, create two reports: 'Application Data Raw' and 'Application Data Index'.
+In the SchoolMint application, for each enrollment period that you want to report on, create two reports: 'Automated Application Data Raw XX-XX' and 'Automated Application Data Index XX-XX'.

 1. Select the enrollment period.
 2. Click on the *Reports* menu.